Do nightclubs have premises liability for mass shootings?

 Nightclub Security Liability Elements:

-- Knowledge that crime was reasonably foreseeable.
+- The knowledge that violent crime was reasonably foreseeable.

-- Security was inadequate, under the circumstances.
+- Security was not reasonable or adequate, under the circumstances.

 - Interview with Business Insurance magazine.